-achieve the 2050 doployed T18-T19 - D1 repeats T18 and T19, elements already deployed, 110-119 · · · Vision, is closed. progressively incorporated in Targets. closing the financing gap up to at least US \$700 billion per year by 2030.
-D.2 Goal D - D2 is an intermediate step to 2050 Adequate other - Multiple targets would be needed to means, including incorporate milestones D1, D2 and D3 as capacity-building the aggregate outcome of actions derived and development, from Ts14, 15, 18, 19. technical and - D1 and 2 fit better in the D Goal as they scientific allow to "close the gap" in the end. cooperation and T19 - D2 repeats elements already technology incorporated in T19, and has additional transfer to elements to T19 which could strengthen it. implement the gggg framework to 2030 are available and deployed.
-D.3 Goal D - D3 is an intermediate step to 2050, Adequate Goul D ensuring continued financial support. financial and other - Coherence to treat D3 as D1 and 2 resources for the because it concerns financial means that period 2030 to 2040 are planned are planned/committed. or committed by T19 D2 is a provious action to do in order to 2030.
-119 - D3 is a previous action to do in order to 2050. reach the goal; it is part of the basis for the T to fulfill the Goal. - D3 is different to D1 and D2: the question is on how much detail D3 should describe.
+The gap between available financial and other means of implementation, and those necessary to achieve the 2050 Vision, is closed.
+D.1 Adequate financial resources to implement the framework are available and deployed, progressively closing the financing gap up to at least US \$700 billion per year by 2030.
+Goal D D.1 is an intermediate step to 2050 Multiple targets would be needed to incorporate milestones D.1, D.2 and D.3 as the aggregate outcome of actions derived from targets 14, 15, 18, 19.
+D.1 and D.2 fit better in Goal D as they allow to "close the gap" in the end.
+Targets 18-19 - D.1 repeats target 18 and target 19, elements already incorporated in Targets.
+D.2 Adequate other means, including capacity-building and development, technical and scientific Goal D D.2 is an intermediate step to 2050 Multiple targets would be needed to incorporate milestones D.1, D.2 and D.3 as the aggregate outcome of actions derived from targets 14, 15, 18 and 19.
+D.1 and D.2 fit better in Goal D as they allow to "close the gap" in the end. cooperation and technology transfer to implement the framework to 2030 are available and deployed.
+T19 - D.2 repeats elements already incorporated in target 19 and has additional elements to target 19 which could strengthen it.
+D.3 Adequate financial and other resources for the period 2030 to 2040 are Goal D - D.3 is an intermediate step to 2050, ensuring continued financial support. - Coherence to treat D.3 as D.1 and D.2 because it concerns financial means that are planned/committed. planned or committed by 2030.
+T19 D.3 is a previous action to do in order to reach the goal; it is part of the basis for the target to fulfil the Goal.
+D.3 is different from D.1 and D.2: the question is on how much detail D.3 should provide.